lilymaya/flatoyster_SVs_parallelism/variant_calling.md

 Additional filters I applied:
 - heterozygosity 0.01  heterozygosity value used to compute prior probabilities for any locus, default: 0.001

-This step was run with ALL sites
+This step was run with ALL sites.
+This is computationally challenging and must be completed per chromosome, i.e.:

 ```
 gatk --java-options "-Djava.io.tmpdir=$SCRATCH $JAVA_OPTS" GenotypeGVCFs -R $GENOME -V gendb://$DATAINPUT -O $DATAOUTPUT/genotype_6.vcf.gz -L Chr6 --heterozygosity 0.01 -all-sites